seqeralabs/tower-cli/USAGE.md

      45678460861822 | MEMBER           | abhinav (abhinav@mydomain.com) | owner
 ```

-#### Add new participant to a workspace
+### Adding Participants

-To add a new _Collaborator_ to the workspace, you can use the `add` subcommand, the default role assigned to a _Collaborator_ is `Launch`.
+To add a new _Collaborator_ to the Workspace, you can use the `add` subcommand, the default role assigned to a _Collaborator_ is `Launch`.

-For detailed information about [collaborators and members](https://help.tower.nf/22.1/orgs-and-teams/workspace-management/) please refer the Tower Usage docs.
+Please refer to the Tower usage docs for detailed information about [collaborators and members](https://help.tower.nf/22.1/orgs-and-teams/workspace-management/).

 ```console
 $ tw participants add --name=collaborator@mydomain.com --type=MEMBER